Lefteris-B/Ecko/README.md

 #### External Memory Interface

-Connect the ASIC to an external memory module (e.g., SRAM, DRAM) as specified in your design.
+Connect the ASIC to an external memory module (e.g., SRAM, DRAM) as specified in the design.
 Verify the memory interface connections for integrity and correct pin mapping.